Tongji-KGLLM/IndustryScope/README.md

 This file contains the standalone Knowledge Graph data, designed for users who want to work directly with the raw data or already have a Neo4j setup and wish to directly import the dataset.

-- `industryscopekgdocker.sip`
+- `industryscopekgdocker.zip`

-If you downloaded the file as `industryscopekgdocker.sip`, please rename the file extension from `.sip` to `.zip` and unzip the contents.
+If you downloaded the file from Kaggle as `industryscopekgdocker.sip`, please rename the file extension from `.sip` to `.zip` and unzip the contents.
 If you obtained the file from Baidu Netdisk, it will already be named `industryscopekgdocker.zip`, and no further renaming is required.
 Simply unzip the contents to proceed.

 **After unzipping the `.zip` file, you will get the `industryscopekgneo4j.tar` file**.